English Premier League table - Nigeria Today

 English Premier League table

-English Premier League table ahead of the weekend’s matches (played, won, drawn, lost, goals for, goals against, points):
+English Premier League table after Saturday’s early match (played, won, drawn, lost, goals for, goals against, points):

 Chelsea 34 26 3 5 72 29 81